 - 1/2 cup vegan butter cold

 - 1 1/2 cups powdered sugar

-Beat butter until it softens and becomes light and fluffy (about a minute on high speed).
+- Using a stand mixer or handheld electric mixer, beat butter until it softens and becomes light and fluffy (about three minutes on high speed).